newfangled-me/blog/_posts/2013-09-30-sound-gear.markdown

 You might have seen a [Dead Cat](http://www.rodemic.com/accessories/deadcat) before, but that's nothing to the [Dead *Wombat*](http://www.rodemic.com/accessories/deadwombat) that comes with this thing.

 This also comes with a 10 year warranty, and I expect it to be a fantastic piece of equipment for working outdoors with the wind cover, and indoors as a shock mount.

+I got it from eBay for £130, but I've seen ones go for as low as £100 is you're lucky.

 ## Accessories